polkafoundry/polkadocs/docs/feature/README.md

 Icetea Studio and other development tools let developers write and test smart contracts easily in either JavaScript or Rust, and integrate seamlessly with existing development workflows.

 ### Reusing Existing Libraries
-No need to reinvent the wheel, developers can reuse existing NodeJS packages, including lodash and @hapi/joi, for their Icetea blockchain apps.
+No need to reinvent the wheel, developers can reuse existing NodeJS packages, including `lodash` and `@hapi/joi`, for their Icetea blockchain apps.

 ### Enhanced Debugging
 Debugging is just a breeze on Icetea which supports advanced debugging techniques like setting breakpoints, stepping, watching variables, and performance profiling.